SerraKD/isla-art-academy/README.md

 - __Footer__

-- The footer contains the contact information and social media links.
+The footer contains the contact information and social media links.

+- Can be reached easily by a user from the main menu _Contact_ link.

-- I decided to put this information together so that users can use the social platforms as an option to contact the academy if they choose.
+I decided to put this information together so that users can use the social platforms as an option to contact the academy if they choose.

 ![Footer image](docs-readme/footer-img.png)